our shared commitment

 What you need to know now

-- MIT Medical is posting the latest testing data on the Covid Testing Dashboard.
+- MIT Medical posts the latest testing data daily on the Covid Testing Dashboard.

 - Refer to MIT’s face covering policy for additional guidance on wearing a face covering.